Table of Contents[Hide][Show]

 How To Listen To Vinyl Records With Sonos

-If you want to listen to vinyl records using your Sonos speaker system, then you’ll need the following items:
+To listen to vinyl records on your Sonos speaker system, you will need the following items for your Sonos record player setup:

 - Turntable (preferably with a built-in phono preamp)